 You can always count on clean white walls to really brighten and open up a cramped bedroom (particularly one that gets good natural light).

 19. Make it Happen with a Side Table

 Sometimes all you need next to your bed is a small table to hold a glass of water and your alarm/cellphone.
-A thin pedestal table, like this simply stunner from SFGirlByBay's IG feed, is perfect for placing bedside miscellany without adding more clutter in a room with larger furnishings.
+A thin pedestal table is perfect for placing bedside miscellany without adding more clutter in a room with larger furnishings.

 Shop a similar side table here: Marble Side Table, $175

 There is a part of this bedroom that's perfect to borrow inspiration from for a far tighter space: a slim leaning ladder.
 These clever pieces allow you to hang up your purses and scarves (and other accessories) in style, no hammer and nails necessary.